shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Photo by [Kevin Bückert](https://unsplash.com/@kwinmedia?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/city-bielefeld?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

 ---

 ![](img/real-digital-logo.jpg)

 # I am working as an **infrastructure engineer** at real.digital[^1].

+^ If you are interested in DevOps and want to work with Go, I am happy to answer all your questions.

 ---